Bachelor of Pharmacy (B.Pharm.)

-- Demonstrate knowledge of the basic skills and techniques involved in drug manufacture and development, drug design an screening and quality assurance of pharmaceutical products
+- Demonstrate knowledge of the basic skills and techniques involved in drug manufacture and development, drug design and screening and quality assurance of pharmaceutical products.

-- Participate in patient care by influencing optimal drug choice and dosage through effective communication with health care providers and patients
+- Participate in patient care by influencing optimal drug choice, type of dosage form and the design of dosage regimens.

-- Develop self-learning skills, problem solving and critical thinking abilities and the ability to retrieve, evaluate and manage information in the literature
+- Develop problem solving and critical thinking abilities and the ability to retrieve, evaluate and manage information in the literature.

 The curriculum is designed and continuously improved with the aim of preparing graduates to be able to effectively deliver pharmaceutical services in the private sector as well as in governmental agencies.
 Pharmacy graduates have the opportunity to work in different placements related to pharmacy profession: